brunobord/microsr/microsr.md

 ### perks

-your character is either a magic-user or a non-magic user. ask your **gm** if you're allowed to be a magic-user according to the settings and your origin.
+your character is either a magic-user or a non-magic user.

+ask your **gm** if you're allowed to play a magic-user according to the settings and your origin.

 #### non-magic perks